Michèle Andrews

 Imagine the ripple effects.
 How many kitchen tables would that be?
 What kind of impact could we have?

-In 2023, we must take very seriously the call for action to address the climate crisis, and find new ways to work together for meaningful change.
+We must take very seriously the call for action to address the climate crisis, and find new ways to work together for meaningful change.

 I have posed many questions in this blog.
 I have 2 more: if not you, who?
 If not now, when?